 By offering customer callback as soon as all your lines are busy, you could get rid of the hold line all together, further cutting your contact centre costs.

-Customers who want to call you are already warm leads, don’t lose them because your contact centre is busy!
-A call back option is a simple solution to ensure you don’t lose possible inbound leads when all your agents are busy.
+Customers who want to call you are already warm leads, so it's important that you don’t lose out because your lines are busy.

 Letting your customers request a callback doesn’t just ensure the retention of warm inbound leads, it also generates more leads from your website.

-Call back software has come a long way from the boring web call back form customers could find on your contact page.
-Today, systems can be set up with widgets on key pages that nudge customers to simply pop their phone number in for a call back.
-This more engaging and interactive call back option encourages more customers to contact you, resulting in more leads.
+Today, your website can be set up with widgets on key pages that proactively nudge customers to request a call.
+This more engaging and interactive callback option encourages more customers to contact you, resulting in more leads.

-While this might help to cope with calls during peak times, those same agents will be left sitting idle when call volume reduces.
-Ultimately, it isn’t a very cost effective way to deal with peak times in your contact centre.
-What is a good solution?
-A call back option!
+While this might help to cope with calls during peak times, those same hires will be left sitting idle when call volume reduces.
+Ultimately, it isn’t a very cost effective way to deal with peak times.

-Not only does customer call back practically mean that all calls can be taken, it also lets your agents do their job to a higher standard.
-When agents know there are lots of customers waiting on hold, they might rush their current interaction and not provide the level of customer service expected by your organisation.
+This also helps call handlers do their job to a higher standard.
+When they know there are lots of customers waiting on hold, they might rush their current interaction and not provide the level of customer service expected by your brand.

-With a call back option in place, agents can relax and take their time with each customer, delivering great customer experience and the best results even during times of high call volume.
+With a callback option in place, advisors can relax and take their time with each customer, delivering better customer experiences and the best results - even during peak times.

-Another metric tracked by contact centres is average call duration.
-While the main aim of agents is customer satisfaction, which means not rushing or cutting calls short just to keep the call time low, shorter call times are still beneficial for organisations.
-The faster a call is resolved, the quicker an agent can move on to dealing with another customer.
+While the main aim of businesses is customer satisfaction, which means not rushing or cutting calls short just to keep the call time low, shorter call times are still beneficial.

-The amount of information collected before a call back is usually up to you.
-For example, with Talkative, customer call back forms can be customised.
-You can ask customers to fill out their reason for calling alongside their contact information, or just simply ask for their name and phone number.
+The amount of information collected before a callback is usually up to you.
+For example, with Talkative, customer callback forms can be customised.
+You can ask customers to fill out their reason for calling alongside their contact information, or just simply ask for their name and number.

 The more information you ask for, the more your agents can prepare for the call and the quicker they can complete the interaction.

-From a marketing perspective, this gives you accurate insight into what campaigns and funnels are the most successful in getting customers to contact your company.
-With this information, you can design future campaigns that you know will bring calls to your contact centre.
+From a marketing perspective, this gives you useful insight into what campaigns and funnels are the most successful in getting customers to contact your company.
+With this information, you can design future campaigns that you know will bring more inbound calls.